 How to Find a Teaching English Job in Vietnam

-The stunning scenery, rich culture and tropical weather have lead Vietnam to be one of the most desirable places to teach English.
+The stunning scenery, rich culture and tropical weather have led Vietnam to be one of the most desirable places to teach English.
 It’s also one of the most profitable places to teach in Asia, with an affordable yet high standard of living and decent salaries on offer.
-Successfully finding a teaching job in Vietnam is not too challenging, thanks to a high demand for English to match the countries fast-growing economy.
-However, it can be overwhelming figuring out how to go about finding a job teaching English in Vietnam.
-Fear not, this guide is here to point you in the right direction of where to find a teaching English job in Vietnam.
+But how to find a teaching English job in Vietnam?
+This guide is the culmination of more than 6 years of experience teaching in Vietnam and shares everything you need to know to help you land a lucrative job teaching in Vietnam.

-Have a clean criminal background check from home country (or from the last country of residence)
+✅ Have a clean criminal background check from your home country (or from the last country of residence)

 Experience teaching, while preferred, is not essential for finding a job teaching English in Vietnam.
 Most language centres offer training and developmental support.